chesschaser/LBP-8/README.md

 <em>Inside the logic block microchip.
 This is part of the ALU, and performs logical operations like AND and OR.</em>

 <img src="display.jpg" alt="LBP-8 Display" width="800" height="900">
-<em>The display consists of two 7-segment displays and an 8x8 dot matrix.
+<em>The CPU's display.
+This consists of two 7-segment displays and an 8x8 dot matrix.
 The 7-segment displays show the byte in the output register in hexadecimal format.
 The dot matrix allows for simple, monochrome (red on black) pixel art.</em>

 <img src="programmer_terminal.jpg" alt="LBP-8 Programmer Terminal" width="800" height="900">
-<em>This is designed to work with the programmer device.
+<em>The programmer terminal.
+This is designed to work with the programmer device.
 Before running the assembler, use the Controllinator.
-This allows the uploader tool to interface with the game via PS Remote Play, and type in a program.</em>
+This allows the uploader tool to control the terminal in the game via PS Remote Play, and automatically upload a program.</em>

 ## Registers